 1. Project The Right Image

-The fact is, image is important — at least when it comes to social media channels, where your image is front and center.
-To attract the right leads, it’s critical to project a polished, professional image, which means posting high-quality photos and useful, informative content.
+With social selling, image is important because visuals are front and center.
+To attract the right leads, it’s critical to project a polished, professional image, which means posting high-quality photos and useful, informative content relevant to your brand.

-This one is simple.
 If someone asks a question, answer it as well as you can.
 If you can’t answer a question, provide a relevant resource or redirect the user to someone who can help.
-Assisting followers in this way helps to build your credibility and leaves a lasting impression.
+Assisting followers in this way helps to build your thought leadership and leaves a lasting impression.

-Not all people you help will turn into leads; some will still take their business elsewhere.
+You must remember that not all people you help will turn into leads.
+Some will still take their business elsewhere.
 But many more will remember that you took the time to assist them and, when these people are ready to buy, will think of your company first.

 If your primary social media channel is Facebook, for instance, but the bulk of user activity is happening on LinkedIn, shift your focus to that platform instead.

 Determining who is active where and figuring out how many users are engaging on what platforms can take some legwork, but this will allow for much more effective user targeting and is well worth the effort.

 6. Aim To Convert